fetchai/agents-aea/docs/ipfs_registry.md

 ## Publish packages

-To publish a package on the IPFS registry, first run `scripts/extend_public_ids.py` to update the dependencies with the latest IPFS hashes.
+To publish a package on the IPFS registry, first run `aea hash all` to update the dependencies with the latest IPFS hashes.
 Then push the relevent packages using

 `aea push COMPONENT_TYPE COMPONENT_PATH`